SoftUni-Internal/interactive-content/EN/03-Asynchronous-Programming/06-Homework.md

 ## Description

-Create an application that shows **less and more** information for the selected article.
-At the start, you should send a **GET** request to the server at the address:
+Create an application that shows **less or more** information for the selected article.
+At the start, you should send a **GET** request to the server at:

 `http://localhost:3030/jsonstore/advanced/articles/list`